 10.4 Does the operator offer a maintenance service or help residents arrange repairs and maintenance for their unit?
 Part 11- Exit fees - v when you leave the vill age operator when they leave their unit or when the right rred to as a 'deferred management fee' (DMF).
-11.1 Do residents pay an exit fee when they permanently leave their unit? ay an exit fee hen they ermanently leave □ Yes - all new residents pay an exit fee but the way may vary depending on each resident's residence core If yes: list all exit fee options that may apply to new contracts Option 1 - Standard Licence 4% of the ingoing contribution for the first year of residence, plus 6% each year for the second, third, fourth, fifth and sixth year of residence, up to a maximum of 6 years (being 34% of the ingoing contribution).
+11.1 Do residents ☐ Yes - all residents pay an exit fee calculated using the same formula pay an exit fee when they permanently leave ☐ Yes - all new residents pay an exit fee but the way this is worked out may vary depending on each resident's residence contract their unit? ☐ No exit fee ⊠ Other - see below If yes: list all exit fee options that may apply to new contracts Option 1 - Standard Licence 4% of the ingoing contribution for the first year of residence, plus 6% each year for the second, third, fourth, fifth and sixth year of residence, up to a maximum of 6 years (being 34% of the ingoing contribution).
 Option 2 - Prepaid Management Fee No exit fee applies, as the Prepaid Management Fee is paid when the residence contract commences.
 Option 3 - 5% Reduced Ingoing Contribution 9% of the standard ingoing contribution for the first year of residence, plus 6% each year for the second, third, fourth, fifth and sixth year of residence, up to a maximum of 6 years (being 39% of the standard ingoing contribution).
-Option 4 - 10% Reduced Ingoing Contribution 14% of the standard ingoing contribution for the first year of residence, plus 6% each year for the second, third, fourth, fifth and sixth year of residence, up to a maximum of 6 years contribution).
+Option 4 - 10% Reduced Ingoing Contribution 14% of the standard ingoing contribution for the first year of residence, plus 6% each year for the second, third, fourth, fifth and sixth year of residence, up to a maximum of 6 years (being 44% of the standard ingoing contribution).
+Limited Licence A percentage of the ingoing contribution for less than 3 years of residence (with the percentage increasing on a daily basis for each day between the commencement date of the resident's contract and the date the resident leaves the village) and 100% of the ingoing contribution for 3 years or more of residence.